lmcl-umd/websiteWork/content/doc/example/editWebsite.md

 ```python
 git pull
 ```

+If you are still getting errors with pushing your local websiteWork repository or delaying the public repository, I recommend just deleting the repository all together and re-cloning (and setting up the public folder) from the beginning.
+It is very easy for git to become complicated and its easier to just start fresh with all the commits/branches up to date, which will be the case if you re-clone from remote.

 At this point, you can make your own changes to any of the websiteWork files and deploy, git add, git commit, and git push as you normally would.